Furstenberg systems of bounded multiplicative functions and applications: Introduction and main results

-Our methods also allow us to prove non-correlation between products of shifts of multiplicative functions and totally ergodic deterministic sequences of zero mean.
-In the next result, if $(Y,R)$ is a topological dynamical system, we say that a point $y\in Y$ is generic for logarithmic averages for a Borel probability measure $\nu$ on $Y$ if for every $g\in C(Y)$ we have $\lim_{N\to\infty} \frac{1}{\log{N}}\sum_{n=1}^N \frac{g(R^ny)}{n}=\int g\, d\nu$. \begin{theorem} Let $f_1,\ldots,f_\ell\colon\N\to \mathbb{U}$ be multiplicative functions.
+In the next result if $(Y,R)$ is a topological dynamical system, we say that a point $y\in Y$ is generic for logarithmic averages for a Borel probability measure $\nu$ on $Y$ if for every $g\in C(Y)$ we have $ \lim_{N\to\infty} \frac{1}{\log{N}}\sum_{n=1}^N \frac{g(R^ny)}{n}=\int g\, d\nu. $ Our methods also allow us to prove non-correlation between products of shifts of arbitrary multiplicative functions with values on the unit disc and totally ergodic deterministic sequences of zero mean. \begin{theorem} Let $f_1,\ldots,f_\ell\colon\N\to \mathbb{U}$ be multiplicative functions.
 Let $(Y,R)$ be a topological dynamical system and let $y\in Y$ be generic for logarithmic averages for a measure $\nu$ with zero entropy and at most countably many ergodic components, all of which are totally ergodic.
-Then for every $g\in C(Y)$ with $\int g\, d\nu=0$ we have
+Then for every $g\in C(Y)$ that is orthogonal in $L^2(\nu)$ to all $R$-invariant functions we have

 for all $h_1,\dots,h_\ell \in\Z$. \end{theorem}